-- Describe what happens in fatty acid oxidation and synthesis as well as in ketogenesis (L2) - To differentiate lipolysis and Lipogenesis, cholesterol and cholesteryl ester (L4) - To explain how Blood Lipid Levels are Related to Risk of CVD (L4) - Distinguish the shift of arachidonic acid (ARA) paradigm from a harm-generating molecule to its status of polyunsaturated fatty acid essential for normal health (L3) - To be familiar with basic changes in lipid metabolism during a critical illness (L2)
+- Describe what happens in fatty acid oxidation and synthesis as well as in ketogenesis (L1). - To differentiate lipolysis and lipogenesis, cholesterol and cholesteryl ester (L2). - To explain how blood lipid levels are related to risk of CVD (L3). - Distinguish the shift of arachidonic acid (ARA) paradigm from a harm-generating molecule to its status of polyunsaturated fatty acid essential for normal health (L2). - To be familiar with basic changes in lipid metabolism during a critical illness (L2).

 Biosynthesis and degradation of purines and pyrimidines and their regulation.
-Structure and regulation of ribonucleotidereductase.
+Structure and regulation of ribonucleotide reductase.
 Biosynthesis of ribonucleotides, deoxyribonucleotides and inhibitors of nucleotide biosynthesis.
 Inborn errors of nucleic acid metabolism.
 Biosynthesis and degradation of heme.

-- Describe where PRPP comes from and how it is used in nucleotide synthesis and its importance in determining the overall rate of de novo purine biosynthesis (L2) - Explain what happens if you don't have the enzyme HGPRT and how PRPP play a role in this (L4) - Describe how Allopurinol treatment will reduce the Uric Acid as well as PRPP by increasing salvage of Hypoxanthine in treatment of Gout (L2) - Understand the role of drugs in cancer treatment (L3) - 1.
+- Describe origin and utilization of PRPP in nucleotide synthesis and its importance in determining the overall rate of de novo purine biosynthesis (L1). - Explain what happens if you don't have the enzyme HGPRT and how PRPP play a role in this (L2). - Describe how Allopurinol treatment will reduce the Uric Acid as well as PRPP by increasing salvage of Hypoxanthine in treatment of Gout (L2). - Understand the role of drugs in cancer treatment - 1.
 Hydroxy urea inhibits ribonucleotide reductase (baso cell carcinoma) - 2.
 5-Fluorouracil inhibits thymidylate synthase (baso cell carcinoma) - 3.
 Methotrexate inhibits dihydrofolate reductase (DHFR) (anti tumor drug) - 4.
 Trimethoprim inhibits DHFR (anti microbial) - 5.
-Pyrimethamine inhibits DHFR (anti protozoal)

-All of these inhibit dTMP and dTMP is used to make DNA.

-• Understand the steps involved in heme synthesis and degradation (L2)
+Pyrimethamine inhibits DHFR (anti protozoal) All of these inhibit dTMP and dTMP is used to make DNA (L3). - Understand the steps involved in heme synthesis and degradation (L2).